Where we walk

 Walk into a world of bright colours and sensations as we follow the tide almost 2 miles offshore to Karame Beacon and the Violet Bank.

 Walk to the edge of Jersey’s wilderness on a very low tide.
-Only the squawking of seagulls, the sound of the ocean and a stillness surround us in this exceptional area covered twice a day by some of the highest tides in the world (40ft).
+Only the squawking of seagulls, the sound of the ocean, and a stillness surround us in this exceptional area, which is covered twice a day by some of the highest tides in the world (40ft).

 Explore one of Europe’s most remarkable intertidal zones, now an internationally recognised Ramsar wetlands site.
 Dates.